matLogh/mscheme/README.md

 # mscheme
-mscheme.cxx is ROOT macro, which calculates M and J values from all possible combination of spins for N fermions in the same orbital code by Matus Sedlak
+mscheme.cxx is ROOT macro, which calculates M and J values from all possible combination of spins for N fermions in the same orbital

+by Matus Sedlak
 ****************************************************************************************

 To run macro: